yashkathe/script-for-adding-themes-and-icons/README.md

     Giving user option to select the folder

-- getFolderPath \
+- getFolderPathFunction \
     To get the path of the folder

-- extractFolder \
+- extractFolderFunction \
     extracting the folder using tar -xf

 - pasteFoldersFunction \